Ques.1. What is a database?

 Ans.
-A foreign key is used for enforcing referential integrity in which a field marked as foreign key in one table is linked with primary key of another table.
-With this referential integrity we can have only the data in foreign key which matches the data in the primary key of the other table.
+A foreign key is used for enforcing referential integrity in which a field marked as a foreign key in one table is linked with a primary key of another table.
+With this referential integrity, we can have only the data in foreign key which matches the data in the primary key of the other table.

 Ques.22.
 What is a Check constraint?

 Ans.
 A check constraint is used to limit the value entered in a field.
 E.g. we can ensure that field ‘Salary’ can only have a value greater than 1000 using check constraint-